pvtl/docker-dev/README.md

 ## Intro 👋

 This is a set of Docker images to spin up a LAMP stack (Linux, Apache, MySQL and PHP) for developing locally.
-It's perfect for local development because you can very simply add new sites to specified directory and they're magically accessible as a subdomain of your chosen hostname (eg. `~/Projects/example` maps to `http://example.localhost/`).
+It's perfect for local development because you can very simply add new sites to specified folder and they're magically accessible as a subdomain of your chosen hostname (eg. `~/Projects/example` maps to `http://example.localhost/`).

 It includes all the required dependencies for everyday PHP development with common tools like Laravel, Wordpress and Magento (1 & 2).
 Specifically: